 Section 3: Erosion & Deposition: Wind & Water

-Erosion is the process by which sediment, weathered rock, and soil is moved from one location to another.
+Erosion is the process by which sediment, weathered rock, and soil are moved from one location to another.
 Moving water is a major agent of erosion, especially along streams and rivers, at beaches, and underground.
-Water erosion is a big factor that has shaped Earth’s land.
-Imagine standing on the top of a mountain and following the drops of a rainfall at the source of a river all the way out to the crashing waves of the ocean.
-Because of gravity, runoff and moving material, a river will form a variety of features that shape the land.
-The river will eventually lead out to the ocean where waves are the major force of erosion along coasts.
+Water erosion is a significant factor that has shaped Earth’s land.
+Imagine standing on the top of a mountain and following the drops of rainfall at the source of a river all the way out to the crashing waves of the ocean.
+Because of gravity, runoff, and moving material, a river will form various features that shape the land.
+The river eventually leads out to the ocean, where waves are the primary force of erosion along coasts.
 They break down rocks and transport sand and sediment.
 A stream is an active channel that erodes land and transports sediment.

-Through erosion a river creates waterfalls, flood plains, meanders, and oxbow lakes.
-Waterfalls occur where a river meets an area of rock that erodes slowly.
+Through erosion, a river creates waterfalls, flood plains, meanders, and oxbow lakes.
+Waterfalls occur when a river meets an area of rock that erodes slowly.
 It forms where a flat layer of strong rock lies over a layer of softer rock.
-When the softer rock erodes, the pieces of the harder rock break off, which creates a waterfall’s sharp drop.
-Flood plains are a flat, wide area of land along a river that is often covered when the river overflows during a flood.
-A meander is a loop-like bend in the course of a river, and it becomes more curved over time.
+The harder rock pieces break off when softer rock erodes, creating a waterfall’s sharp drop.
+Flood plains are a flat and vast area of land along a river that is often covered when the river overflows during a flood.
+A meander is a loop-like bend in the course of a river, becoming more curved over time.
 An oxbow lake is a meander that has been cut off from sediments being deposited and damming up the ends.
-Finally, a delta is sediment that is deposited where a river flows into an ocean or a lake that builds up a landform.
+Finally, a delta is sediment deposited where a river flows into an ocean or a lake that builds up a landform.

 Not all water becomes runoff; some of it soaks into the ground.
-Groundwater is underground water that can cause erosion through a process of chemical weathering, forming caves.
+Groundwater is underground water that can cause erosion through chemical weathering, forming caves.
 Inside limestone caves, deposits called stalactites and stalagmites form.
 A stalactite is formed from deposits in dripping groundwater that hang on the roof of a cave.
-A stalagmite is formed through deposits that build up in a cone-shape on the cave floor.
+A stalagmite is formed through deposits that build up in a cone shape on the cave floor.